 Destined to wind up "wed or dead," Amani’s counting on her sharpshooting skills to get her out of Dustwalk.
 When she meets Jin, a mysterious and devastatingly handsome foreigner, in a shooting contest, she figures he’s the perfect escape route.
 But in all her years spent dreaming of leaving home, she never imagined she'd gallop away on a mythical horse, fleeing the murderous Sultan's army, with a fugitive who's wanted for treason.
 And she'd never have predicted she'd fall in love with him...or that he'd help her unlock the powerful truth of who she really is.

-I read Rebel of the Sands a couple months ago, and I still can’t stop thinking about it.
-Simply put, I loved everything about this book from the beautiful cover to the amazingly fitting title to the words inside.
+Simply put, I loved everything about Rebel of the Sands, from the beautiful cover to the amazingly fitting title to the words inside.
 As always, my main points are bolded.

 1. THE COVER.
 Moving on.